FazpyDev/ProjFetch/README.md

 {
   "plugin_name": {
     "module": "function_name",
-    "text": "This is what will apear for the user when they pick out what plugins to use, "arguments": [
+    "text": "This is what will apear for the user when they pick out what plugins to use", "arguments": [
         {
-            "name": "argument name, shown to user (enter {type} for the argument {name})", "type": "datatype" (e.g. string, interger, etc.)
+            "name": "argument name, shown to user (enter {type} for the argument {name})", "type": "datatype (e.g. string, interger, etc.)"
         }
     ]
   }